How Video Compression Works

 How FastEdit Handles Video Compression

-FastEdit compresses video entirely in your browser using WebAssembly-compiled FFmpeg.
+FastEdit compresses video entirely in your browser using browser-native media APIs.
 No video data is uploaded to any server.
 This has several practical benefits:

 - Privacy: Sensitive or personal video never leaves your device